arshk123/410-Final-Project/README.md

 ### Libraries Used
 Spotipy (for access to Spotify API)

-Pitchfork submodule (for access to Pitchfork reviews)
+Unofficial Pitchfork API (for access to Pitchfork reviews)

+Unofficial Billboard API (for access to Billboard charts)

 NLTK (for VADER sentiment analysis)

 Surprise (for recommender system)

-Pandas
+Pandas (for data handling)

 Installation
 ------------